wmelvin/scapr/README.md

                        top and left.
   --flat               Do not create a sub-folder for each capture session (a
                        'flat' output folder structure).
+  --do-log             Optional.
+Write a text log file to the same folder as
+                       the screenshots.
 ```

 ## Reference